-On a personal note, Dr. Farah is fluent in three languages.
+On a personal note, Dr. Farah is fluent in three languages and plays the xylophone in the family band Eight Beets per Measure.
 She is widely traveled, having lived in Switzerland and studied at various times in France.
 She is an avid skier and swimmer, and an accomplished baker, having made many wedding and other special-occasion cakes.
 In joining her father and brother, she nicely completes the practice.

 1) Chapters: Farah JB, Ralston JP, Zeitouni NC, Oseroff AR.
 PDT-ALA Treatment of Pre-Skin Cancer in Procedures in Cosmetic Dermatology Series ed.
 Dover J. Elsevier 2005.